Building team cohesion leads to greater business efficiency.

 As you open up communication channels, it’s important for your team members to feel comfortable with open communication—not just discussing tasks and how to complete them.
 Whether they’re talking to you, a direct supervisor, or a coworker, they shouldn’t be hesitant to express their thoughts and ideas.

 To build trust, you need to set the precedent and be transparent yourself.
-Team cohesion won’t occur if you’re keeping secrets at the management level, even if unintentionally.
+When transparency is lacking, teams begin to fall prey to a mounting of small errors, disunity, and an atmosphere of frustration and fracturing.
+Team cohesion can’t occur if you’re keeping secrets at the management level, even unintentionally.
 As a manager, you must communicate your ideas and any updates effectively.
-Then show your appreciation when team members contribute their own.
+Then, demonstrate appreciation when team members contribute their own.

 Building trust also acts as a deterrent to groupthink.
-Groupthink occurs when employees are in constant agreement (no matter the cost), and it’s one of the most common negative side effects of team cohesion.
+Groupthink occurs when employees aim to be in constant agreement (no matter the cost), and is one of the most common negative side effects of team cohesion.
+True team cohesion necessarily includes team members feeling able to contribute their genuine thoughts and work despite how others in the group may feel.

 6. Celebrate success together

 Finally, celebrating success is essential for maintaining the bond of a cohesive team.
-When your entire organization is working toward shared goals, it’s appropriate to share the accomplishment as a group.
+When your entire organization is working toward shared goals, it’s appropriate to enjoy the accomplishment as a group.

 Remember to thank your team members for their hard work and recognize that everyone has played a part.
 You can further increase team satisfaction by reflecting on why the accomplishment matters, where it took the business, and where you’re heading next.